Precise asymptotic approximations for the kernels corresponding to the L\'evy processes: Generalizations to Radial Symbols

+\begin{remark} To clarify the result of Theorem \ref{sec4-thm1}, we wish to add a comment.
+The function $K^\beta(t,x)$ depends on $t$, but the first order asymptotic is independent of $t$ as $|x|$ tends to infinity, whenever $\beta$ is not an even integer.
+The reason is that if $\beta$ is not an even integer, then the integrand \eqref{S4-1:E10} has trivial simple pole at the origin due to $\Gam(z)$, which is \emph{never cancelled}.
+This shows that these L\'evy symbols have little effect on the ultimate behavior of the fractional derivatives of transition functions.
+The key point of the proof is that after inserting the Mellin inversion formula \eqref{S4-1:E5} and changing the order of integration, the remaining integrand \eqref{S4-1:E10} has meromorphic continuation. \end{remark}

-\begin{rem} If $1<\alpha<2$, we choose $\tilde{c}=(\alpha+1)/2$ so that the integrand \eqref{sec4-thm1-eq10} has two simple poles at $z=0$ and $z=-1$.
+\begin{remark} If $1<\alpha<2$, we choose $\tilde{c}=(\alpha+1)/2$ so that the integrand \eqref{S4-1:E10} has two simple poles at $z=0$ and $z=-1$.
 Then the residue at $z=-1$ produces the second order approximation.
-Actually, one can go further, if the symbol $\eta$ satisfies the regularity condition for all $k\in\bN$, then we can obtain an asymptotic expansion of the kernel. \end{rem}
+Actually, one can go further, if the symbol $\eta$ satisfies the regularity condition for all $k\in\bN$, then we can obtain an asymptotic expansion of the kernel. \end{remark}